DeGrandis/control/README.md

 # ctrl.
 ctrl. (pronounced "control") is my custom home automation solution.
 It can do timed actions and make generative toggle pages.
 As of now, the plan is to run it on a raspberry pi (broker) and use ESP32 and ESP8266 (sub-clients) modules for physical interfacing.
 The website portion is designed to be added to the homescreen of either an Android or iOS device.
-This is out of laziness, I'm not coding two seperate apps for this.
+This is out of laziness, I'm not coding two separate apps for this.

+The goal is to recreate a scalable system for IOT devices to easily be interfaced.
+In ctrl, anything that can subscribe and publish MQTT topics can be connected to this system.

-# What is needed:
+## What is needed:
 ### Physical
 *   Raspberry Pi (or some other local dedicated server)
 *   ESP Modules (32, 8266, or some future type)